 Blessings to you and your loved ones.

 Esther Goldstein LCSW is psychotherapist and trauma specialist with a private practice in Cedarhurst, NY.
-Esther specializes in treating anxiety, trauma, and dissociative disorders.
-Esther provides trauma informed consultation to therapists committed to improving their trauma-informed practice and attachment focused EMDR consultation to therapist attaining hours towards EMDRIA certification.
-Esther's Website Is Integrativepsych.co
+Esther specializes in treating professionals with anxiety, overwhelmed moms and individuals who want to have more meaningful relationships.
+Specialty areas include: EMDR therapy, somatic therapy, trauma treatment, complex ptsd and dissociative disorder treatment.
+As well, Esther provides trauma informed consultation to therapists committed to improving their trauma-informed practice and attachment focused EMDR consultation to therapist attaining hours towards EMDRIA certification.
+Esther's website is Integrativepsych.co